thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **Find the biggest pain point.** Where is inconsistency hurting most?
 Database access patterns?
 API conventions?
 That library question that gets five different answers?
 Start there.

 **Build one standard.** Pick the single most painful area and build a better solution.
-Focus on making it work well, not making it comprehensive.
+Focus on making it work well, not making it cover everything.

 **Pilot with one team.** Get a team to try the standard approach on a real project.
 Watch them use it.
 Collect feedback.
 Fix problems.

 **Handle the skeptics.** You will encounter senior engineers who think platform teams are unnecessary overhead, who believe every team should own their own destiny, who see standardization as an affront to engineering autonomy.
-Some of them have valid concerns - listen to those.
+Some of them have valid concerns; listen to those.
 Others are just territorial.

 Don't let them derail you from the outcomes you are striving for.
 Remember, Consistency means Quality, and Speed.
 You want to solve boring problems once.
 Then stop solving them.